kevinyu0506/academic-kickstart/content/project/hero1.md

 tags = ["android-application"]

 # Project summary to display on homepage.
-summary = "** Languages & Tools: Java, Google Firebase ** By combing the concept of IoT and Crowdsourcing, we developed a sensor-based mobile application which turns the users' phone into an independent seismic sensor."
+summary = "By combing the concept of IoT and Crowdsourcing, we developed a sensor-based mobile application which turns the users' phone into an independent seismic sensor."

 # Optional image to display on homepage.
 image_preview = "HERO1.png"